ImagoXV/NanoASV/README.md

 Non matching sequences fastq are extracted then clustered with vsearch -id 0.7.
 Outputs into Results/Unknown_clusters

+## Phylogenetic tree generation
+Reference ASV sequence from SILVA138.1 are extracted accordingly to detected references.
+Unknown OTUs seed sequence are added.
+The final file is fed to FastTree to produce a tree file Under development.
+Need a flag to avoid producing the tree, because it's long

 ## Phylosequization
 Alignements results, taxonomy and clustered unknown entities are used to produce a phyloseq opbject: NanoASV.rdata In the future, I will add the phylogeny and the tree.
 But at the moment, the efficient way would be to produce a tree from SILVA database reference sequence.